mixxxdj/manual/source/chapters/appendix/mixxx_controls.rst

 .. mixxx:control:: [EffectRack1_EffectUnitN],group_[Master]_enable

-   Whether or not this EffectChain applies to the Master output
+   Whether or not this EffectChain applies to the Main output

    :range: binary